jtallant/skimpy/README.md

 * A whole bunch of other stuff

 ## NOTE
-* URL according to W3C are case sensitive.
+* URIs according to W3C are case sensitive.
 This means that you will get a 404 if the casing is incorrect for some uri.
   You can use mod_rewrite to 301 redirect any URIs containing uppercase characters to all lowercase characters.